 Capsaicin is the active ingredient in pepper spray and bear spray, too.
 You can make you own at home and use it in the wilderness to protect yourself from bear and other wild beasts:

 - Get 100g hot chilli powder and 200mL vodka.

 - Mix the two in a 2 cup container.

 - Run the mixture through a sieve to make sure there’s no solid chilli powder left, and then put it in a stove-burner-safe container.

 - Put your container on the burner until the ethanol boils and evaporates.
 You’ll have an orange solution of wax consistency left.

 - Now add 20mL of mineral oil, or enough to give you a viscous liquid.

-This is another natural dye that gives a sunny yellow to textiles when used with a alum mordant.
+This is another natural dye that gives a sunny yellow to textiles when used with an alum mordant.

-A powerful antiseptic, mild anaesthetic, and digestive stimulant, clove oil and clove spice have been used for centuries.
+A powerful antiseptic, a mild anesthetic, and digestive stimulant, clove oil and clove spice have been used for centuries.
 It is the spice that is used by your dentist to deaden the pain in your gums before he inserts the needle.
-It is a useful antiseptic for tooth ache, both deadening the pain of toothache while dealing effectively with the bacterial infection.
+It is a useful antiseptic for toothache, both deadening the pain of toothache while dealing effectively with the bacterial infection.
 Clove essential oil is available in the pharmacy section of your grocery store.
 The dried flower buds are sold in the spice section.
 Cloves are stimulating to the digestive system, and reduce nausea.